Home Majors Ceramic Sciences and Engineering

-Ceramic Sciences and Engineering Degree
+Ceramic Sciences and Engineering

 Students study the properties, processing, and applications of ceramic materials used in electronics, aerospace, biomedical devices, and advanced manufacturing.
 Graduates typically pursue careers in materials research, semiconductor manufacturing, aerospace materials development, and ceramic product engineering.
 This specialized field offers strong salaries due to the critical role of ceramic materials in high-tech applications.

-What Ceramic Sciences and Engineering Graduates Do
+What Ceramic Sciences and Engineering graduates do

 Your degree prepares you for a career at the atomic level, shaping the materials that define modern technology.
 As a materials engineer, your day might involve testing a new ceramic composite for a jet engine turbine, analyzing the crystalline structure of glass for next-gen fiber optics, or developing biocompatible coatings for medical implants.
 You'll start by conducting tests and analyzing data, but with experience, you'll progress to designing new materials and leading research projects.